-Net production from the Bertam field on Block PM307 during the second quarter of 2018 was ahead of guidance at 7.6 Mboepd.
-Strong reservoir performance was primarily attributed to production from the new infill wells, A-16 & A-17 which came on stream in the first quarter of 2018, along with the ongoing A-15 performance.
-The Bertam facility uptime during the second quarter of 2018 remained above 99% excluding the planned outage for underwater inspection activities, which were completed safely and ahead of the original schedule.
+Net production from the Bertam field on Block PM307 during the third quarter of 2018 was ahead of expectation at 7.0 Mboepd.
+Strong reservoir performance was primarily attributed to production from the infill wells (A-15, A-16 and A-17), combined with high facility uptime during the third quarter of 2018 of above 99 percent.